 Some of the features found their way into development builds of Microsoft Edge already; one of these is the ability to change the search provider used on the browser's New Tab Page.

-Up until now, users of the new Edge browsers could not change the search provider; this mean that Bing was used regardless of the user's preference when it comes to search.
+Up until now, users of the new Edge browsers could not change the search provider on the new tab page; this meant that Bing was used regardless of the user's preference when it comes to search.
 While it is possible to change the default search provider in edge when using the address bar to search, it did not sit well with some users of the browser that the New Tab page search provider could not be changed.

 This changes this month with the introduction of a new option.
 It is currently available in Microsoft Edge Canary but will become available in Stable versions of Microsoft Edge soon as well.